 If the market is growing, capacity utilization will rise as factories produce as much as possible with existing resources.
 If demand weakens, capacity utilization will fall as factories reduce production.
 Capacity utilization is also used as an indicator of production efficiency and chronic excess capacity is common in many capitalist countries.
 Uneven buying power means that a significant percentage of output isn’t produced and sold despite its potential.

 Determining Market Cycles

-Most investors watch capacity utilization for signs of inflationary pressure, since it’s directly related to supply and demand.
-In the United States, capacity utilization rates around 82 percent above tend to lead to price inflation and lower utilization rates tend to lead to stagflation or deflation.
+Most investors watch capacity utilization for signs of inflationary pressure since it’s directly related to supply and demand.
+In the United States, capacity utilization rates at around 82% or above tend to lead to price inflation and lower utilization rates tend to lead to stagflation or deflation.
 These numbers tend to vary between country and international investors should compare historical capacity utilization to inflationary indicators.

 During an economic upswing, excess capacity and higher utilization rates can help support greater sales, but when the tides turn, the negative effects can be greatly amplified.
 Most investors take a long view when looking at the impact of capacity utilization during an economic decline.
 If the economy has stalled for just a quarter or half a year, reduced capital expenditures are less likely to result in future pricing power or substantially less revenue.

 Excess capacity and capacity utilization are great tools for analyzing a country’s economic health, but the same tools can be used to dive into specific sectors and companies.
 While many international investors prefer exchange traded funds (ETFs) or mutual funds, those that invest in American Depositary Receipts (ADRs) or foreign stocks may want to consider using excess capacity metrics like capacity utilization in their due diligence.